Lewd-Heal-Girl/save-your-subs/README.md

 - Example for Single: `https://i.imgur.com/DeYIbo6.png"`
 - Example for Gallery: `https://imgur.com/a/zpCKPPs`

-Thus if there is a `.{format}`, then the picture is a single picture.
+Thus, if there is a `.{format}`, then the picture is a single picture.
 If not it is a gallery.

 If the picture is only one, it can be called directly, else following stepts need to be taken: